Combine Analyses in a Single, Integrated Project

 - Each GeoStudio product provides additional ways of interpreting the analysis results

-Display Legends for Material Properties, Contour Plots, and Color Maps
+Display Material and Boundary Condition Tables, Contour, and Color Maps

 other visualization tools like factor of safety color maps in SLOPE/W.